 The narrative of the High Holy Days begins with our traveling on a bumpy road called Repentance (Teshuvah).
 We have to start out on the road called repentance to get to the joyous destination of Forgiveness, Reconciliation, and Peace (Shalom).
 Without repentance you can’t get to forgiveness.
 And without forgiveness you can’t ever hope to move forward to Simchat, the Joy of Reconciliation, Peace, and Love (chesed and ahavah).

 Understanding #1.
 Why is forgiveness such a big deal?
 Forgiveness transforms us.
 Forgiveness transforms our negative emotions into positive ones.
 Forgiveness transforms our lives.
 Then with this change in thinking-feeling comes a change in relationships.
-When we erase the offenses of the past that we have committed against each other and the Holy One, then we can go back to the perfect garden again.
-We can go back to Loving each other again.
+When we “erase” the offenses of the past that we have committed against each other and the Holy One, then we can go back to Gan Eden (Paradise) again.
+We can go back to “Loving” each other again.

 Understanding #2.
 Forgiveness liberates.
-Adverse, emotionally charged traits (relationships) become re-authored, reframed, re-narrated, and reformed into ‘new’ advantageous, positively charged traits (relationships).
-With forgiveness, negative relational life styles are converted into new positive life styles.
+Adverse, emotionally charged traits (relationships) become re-authored, re-framed, re-narrated, and re-formed into ‘new’ advantageous, positively charged traits (humble, gentle, kind, and gracious).
+With forgiveness, negative relational life styles (conflicts) are converted into new positive life styles (friendship).

 Understanding #3.
-Another outcome of forgiveness is it can transform one’s negative identity into a positive identity.
+Another outcome of forgiveness is it can transform one’s negative identity (victim) into a positive identity (overcomer).
 The injured person reframes and changes his or her identity from vanquished, victim-pessimist, to overcoming, forgiver-optimist.